-The problem with craft distilled products is that distilleries try to command a price that isn’t in line with current well established whiskey products in the market.
+I find the standard version of Stranahan’s to just be an average value for consumers.
 While in line with other craft distillery pricing, Stranahan’s still commands a price that I feel might be too high for some.
-True you’re getting a really unique whiskey experience, that you normally don’t get with other craft products, however for $55 you’re competing with some really great bourbons and ryes in the market.
-I would prefer to see the price come in at $45 to make it more accessible to those looking to add some variety to their collections.
+With the standard Stranahan’s you’re getting a really unique whiskey experience that you normally don’t get with other craft products, however for $55 you’re also competing with some really great bourbons and ryes on the market.
+On top of that there remains a lot of talk around variation between batches which is somewhat concerning when taking the plunge to buy a bottle.

 Diamond Peak comes in at $15 over the price of the standard version, which is a pretty steep increase.
 Sure you get to taste a pure 4 year old version of Stranahan’s, however I don’t feel the flavor profile backs up the price in this case.
 At $70 it falls in a weird middle-ground pricing wise, sitting a little higher than the standard version while much less than their bi-annual exclusive Snowflake release.
 With both the standard and Snowflake releases, you’re getting over-the-top unique flavor profiles.
 With Diamond Peak, you’re getting a much more mellow profile, that while pleasant, is overpriced for what it is.

 Diamond Peak loses a lot of the in-your-face punch found in the standard Stranahan’s at a higher price point to boot.